GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 [JLBP-18] Only shade dependencies as a last resort
 --------------------------------------------------

-Shading is a process where selected classes from a library and its dependencies are relocated to different Java packages and then copied into the final jar of the library.
+Shading is a process where a dependency is relocated to a different Java package and copied into the same jar as the code that relies on that dependency.
 The main purpose of shading is to avoid conflicts between the versions of dependencies used by a library and the versions used by the consumers of that library.
 Most implementations of shading do a simple search and replace of Java package strings in the byte code of the dependency